canonical/snapd/docs/frameworks.md

  * Frameworks must always specify framework policy, otherwise the store will reject it
- * Framework snaps will always trigger a manual review to ensure the framework policy has not changed
+ * Framework snaps will always trigger a manual review to ensure the framework policy has not changed.
+Alternatively, the first upload could require manual review, but subsequent uploads could be automatically approved if the security policy does not change
  * For frameworks shipped in the official Ubuntu store, framework authors will enter a contract to provide any needed security updates and not be malicious